apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL EXCEPT clause.
+        <p>Similar to an SQL EXCEPT clause.
 Minus returns records from the left table that do not exist in the right table.
 Duplicate records in the left table are returned exactly once, i.e., duplicates are removed.
 Both tables must have identical field types.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "a, b, c");